Asa G. Candler Jr.: Sale of the estate

-Hobbies and eccentricities
+Personal life

 Candler was a big game hunter and aviation enthusiast.
 He participated in many local and national air races.

 Another hobby was magic and sleight of hand tricks which he learned on his travels to China and India.
 A 1930 report described how his mansion had a room full of equipment for magic shows, and that every spring he would hold a "high-jinks" magic show and party for friends.

 Candler collected exotic birds and animals in a menagerie at his estate with cages designed by architect Bodin.
 He may have bought the animals while traveling in Europe from a down-and-out circus owner.
 The collection included a Bengal tiger, four lions, a black leopard, a gorilla, baboons, and six elephants: Coca, Cola, Pause, Refreshes, Refreshing, and Delicious.
 In 1935 Candler was in financial trouble.
 He put up his pipe organ for sale.

 Candler's neighbor sued him and won a $10,000 settlement because "a baboon jumped over the wall of the zoo and devoured $60 in currency out of her purse".
 He gave away his entire menagerie of animals to the Atlanta City zoo at Grant Park (now Zoo Atlanta).